hbowden-arch/hbowden-arch.github.io/_pages/research.md

-## Cosmology with LSST
+## Cosmology with Roman

-I have recently started working with Professor Tim Eifler and the Arizona Cosmology Lab on a new project in preparation for the upcoming Legacy Survey of Space and Time (LSST).
-Working with the data processing and analysis pipeline being developed by the many folks involved in the [Dark Energy Science Collaboration](https://lsstdesc.org/), I intend to integrate the code developed by members of the Arizona Cosmology Lab into the pipeline for cosmological analysis for wise spread use by the cosmology community.
+I am part of the team developing a cosmological parameters inference pipeline for the Roman High-Latitude Wide Area Survey.
+I am primarily focused on creating a neural network emulator to determine the effectiveness of the survey at constraining evolving dark energy.
+I am also involved in a project to create model vector emulators for Roman weak-lensing + clustering that will allow anyone to run a likelihood analysis in a python notebook.
+Check out the [code](https://hbowden-arch.github.io/code/) section for more information on the pipeline and associated activities.